martinResearch/PySparseLP/readme.md

 * document the active-set *hack* for the chambole pock method.

-* ceate a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve yt providing the problem solution to the solvr to compute error curves.
+* create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve yt providing the problem solution to the solvr to compute error curves.

 * implemente method [4]